bharrisau/simpleflatmapper.org/12-csv-performance.md

 Jackson mapper underperform and lag behind from 1000 rows.
 Sfm mapper is clearly in front on most sizes from 1000.

+Also surprisingly jackson perform slower with the parallel reader that would need more investigation to identify where the contention comes from.